 2-02.3(3) Removal of Pavement, Sidewalks, Curbs and Gutters

 Pavement Thickness

-The approximate thickness of the existing asphalt pavement on the bridge was observed to be 3", the record drawings recorded 2" of asphalt pavement on the bridge and the depth may vary throughout the project.
+The approximate thickness of the existing asphalt pavement has not been observed and may vary throughout the project.
 It shall be the Bidder's responsibility to observe existing conditions and base their bid accordingly.